Major Hurricane Linda 2021

-Satellite images and tracking maps of Category 4 Major Hurricane Linda 2021, August 8 - 23.
+Satellite images, weather maps and tracks of Category 4 Major Hurricane Linda 2021, August 8 - 24.
 Max wind speed 130mph.

 Linda's time as a tropical cyclone has come to an end.
 Infrared and VIIRS day-night satellite imagery depict an elongating low cloud swirl, and deep convection has been absent over the center for nearly 24 hours, thus Linda is deemed to be post-tropical.
 The initial intensity estimate of 40 mph (35 knots) for this advisory remains heavily influenced by a recent scatterometer pass that indicated winds to 45 mph (40 knots) north of the center.